Skip to main content

 • Feed such predictions into law enforcement targeting, surveillance allocation, or investigative prioritisation

-The prohibition applies to predictions based solely on profiling or personality assessment.
-AI systems that assess criminal risk based on objective evidence (such as evidence gathered during an active investigation) are not prohibited, though they may be classified as high-risk.
+That word does a lot of work.
+The prohibition bites on predictions based solely on profiling or personality assessment.
+A system that weighs criminal risk on objective evidence, such as material gathered during an active investigation, is not prohibited, though it may still land in the high-risk tier.

 Conducting a Prohibition Audit

-Given the severity of penalties (up to 35 million EUR / 7% of turnover) and the fact that prohibitions are already enforceable, every organisation should conduct a systematic prohibition audit:
+With penalties this steep (up to 35 million EUR / 7% of turnover) and the prohibitions already enforceable, guesswork is not an option.
+Every organisation should run a structured prohibition audit.
+Here is how we recommend you work through it:

 Step 1: Scope the Audit